Skip to main content

 • Card on file — whether the customer has a saved payment method

 Customer overview Below the top card are sections for Properties, Services, a Billing History link that opens the full billing history page, and Recent Activity.
 If the customer has a single property with notes saved on it, those notes appear inline under the Properties section so you can see them at a glance.
 For customers with multiple properties, each property row shows a note count.
-From the customer page you can also tap Schedule in the page header to book a new appointment directly.
-Customer recent activity
+From the customer page you can also tap Schedule in the page header to start a new job for this customer.
+The job creation wizard opens with the customer already filled in, so you go straight to choosing a property and configuring the service.
+See Creating jobs for the full flow.
+Schedule button on the customer page Job creation wizard with customer pre-filled

 Edit customer information